Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Related Work

+While winding number-based approaches are promising and have demonstrated practical effectiveness~\cite{Mav21, Mav23}, challenges remain in how topological cooperative strategies are handled.
+Specifically, \cite{Mav23} incorporates winding numbers into the cost function to maximize their absolute values.
+However, this sign-invariant objective renders mirrored topological choices equally preferable, leading to unstable switching in symmetric encounters.
+Furthermore, simply encouraging a large absolute winding number can induce unnecessary detours.
+On the other hand, \cite{Mav21} applies discrete winding numbers to represent topological relations.
+This approach suffers from computational complexity $O(2^{n(n-1)/2})$ with respect to the number of agents $n$, which hampers scalability.
+Additionally, these existing methods~\cite{Mav21, Mav23} rely on hand-crafted rules or discrete values, limiting the flexibility and expressiveness required for complex coordination (See Section~\ref{sec:results} for more discussion).
+To tackle these problems, we introduce an approach that learns the strategies themselves as continuous target winding numbers weighted by dynamic importance, enabling flexible decision-making.

 Finally, we clarify the scope of our work.
-The winding number can also be used for representation of ways to avoid collision with stable obstacles~\cite{kuderer2014online}.
-While we focus on multi-agent navigation in an obstacle-free environment in our experiment, our framework is applicable to collision avoidance strategies with stable obstacles.
-Furthermore, whereas several previous works using topological notions have considered human-robot interaction~\cite{Mav23,mavrogiannis2019multi,mavrogiannis2022implicit,cao2019dynamic,martinez2024shine}, this paper concentrates on navigation among multiple robots that share a common policy.
+The winding number can also be used to represent collision-avoidance strategies with static obstacles~\cite{kuderer2014online}.
+While we focus on multi-agent navigation in an obstacle-free environment in our experiment, our framework is applicable to collision avoidance strategies with static obstacles.